-- 6. Determine whether video or audio is ahead by looking at the LOWER LEFT green and yellow LEDs.
+6. Determine whether video or audio is ahead by looking at the LOWER LEFT green and yellow LEDs.
 If the yellow LED is lit, the video flash is ahead of audio.
-If the green LED is lit, the audio pip is ahead of video.
-Both will be lit if the flash and pip are within approximately 1⁄2 millisecond of each other. - 7.
-Read the amount of flash-pip offset.
-One or two LEDs in the red column will be lit, one blinking and the second steady.
+If the green

+LED is lit, the audio pip is ahead of video.
+Both will be lit if the flash and pip are within approximately 1⁄2 millisecond of each other.

+- 7. Read the amount of flash-pip offset.
+One or two LEDs in the red column will be lit, one blinking and the second (if present) will be steady.
 One or both LEDs may jump from one digit to another with each flash-pip.
 Together both are used to read the time value.
-For Frames readings, the steady LED indicates the number of frames and the blinking LED indicates 1/16th fractions that are added to the frame value to make up the total time.
+For readout in Frames, the steady LED indicates the number of frames and the blinking LED indicates 1/16th fractions that are added to the frame value to make up the total time.
 For example if you see a steady "3" and a blinking "11", the offset is 3 and 11/16th frames.
 If there is only one LED lit, there is no steady LED, it means that the same digit is required for both a steady and blinking indicator.
 If you see only a blinking "3", the offset is 3 and 3/16th frames.
-For Milliseconds indication, the steady LED indicates tens of milliseconds, while a blinking LED indicates single milliseconds.
-For example if you see a steady "9" and a blinking "3", the error is 90 plus 3, or 93 milliseconds.
-The blinking value will always be between 0 and 9 while the steady can be from 0 to 15 (actually, 0 to 150 since you multiply the steady value by 10).
+For Milliseconds indication, the steady LED indicates tens of milliseconds, while a blinking "3", the error is 90 plus 3, or 93 milliseconds.
+The blinking value will always be between 0 and 9 while the steady can be from 0 to 15 (actually, 0 to 150).
 The maximum number of milliseconds that can be displayed using this scheme is, therefore, 159. - 8.
-If you are working in a reverberant location it is possible that measurements may be affected by long reverb decay times in the room.
-After a flash-pip event has been detected, SyncheckII waits a short time before resetting itself for the next occurrence.
-A short mask time of 137 milliseconds is used to allow reliable detection of flash-pips separated by only a few picture frames.
-Because typical sound control rooms have well controlled reverb characteristics this choice is often best.
-Longer room reverb or echo characteristics may require a longer mask time to prevent re-triggering by the previous reverb tail.
-Invoke a longer mask time by pushing and holding the Select switch up to increase the mask time to 457 milliseconds, almost 1⁄2 second.
-Our one-per-second flash-pip files are best under these circumstances.
-Multi-spaced movies are not suitable.
+If you are working in a reverberant location it is possible that measurements may be affected by long reverb decay (echo) in the room.
+Normally, after a flash-pip event has been detected SyncheckII waits a short time before looking for the next occurrence.
+This is called "mask time".
+Syncheck's normal mask time of 137 milliseconds allows reliable detection of rapidly repeating flash-pips, when used in typical sound rooms with well controlled reverb characteristics.
+Longer room reverb or echo characteristics combined with ambient noise may require a longer mask time to prevent false sound triggers.
+Invoke a long mask time by pushing and holding the Select switch toward the front of the unit.
+As long as the Select switch is held forward, the mask time is 457 milliseconds, almost 1⁄2 second.
+Our one-per-second flash-pip files work well under these circumstances.
+Multi-spaced movies are not recommended with SyncheckII's long mask time